maureenb86/sc_rna440proj/README.md

 package and version requirements to run the project on your local machine.

 ## Installation:
+To generate the preliminary figure "Top 20 expressed genes", clone this repo and run the prelim_figs.py script which can be found in the scripts folder.
+The results will be exported in a .png named "twenty_top_genes.png".
+The package requirements for this script are detailed below.

+(This will be updated as the scripts folder aquires more functionality.)

 Required packages:<br>
 `Python 3.9.7`<br>
 `numpy 1.21.2`<br>